 Image Raymond Rutting / de Volkskrant

 After two years, the duo decides to move forward; the idea is too good to let go.
-They write a draft for a business plan.
+They write a draft business plan.
 Nickisch, who studies International Business Administration, handles communication, customer contacts, and the brand.
 Ranglek, a Mechanical Engineering student, knows how to get a product made on the other side of the world.

 Minor in entrepreneurship

 The most exciting moments for Bamboi are over.
-While the two finish their studies, they are more than full-time busy expanding their business.
-Within the startup world, they are a breath of fresh air among all the fast-paced tech entrepreneurs.
-They win prize after prize for their entrepreneurship.
+While the two complete their studies, they're more than full-time busy expanding their business.
+Within the startup world, they're a breath of fresh air among all the fast-paced tech entrepreneurs.
+They're winning prize after prize for their entrepreneurship.
 And the fact that they're not paying themselves yet?
-'We don't care about that,' says Ranglek.
-'In a year, we'll probably be able to pay ourselves a salary, but for now that's not so important.
+'That doesn't matter to us,' says Ranglek.
+'In a year we can probably pay ourselves a salary, but for now that's not so important.
 We both intend to roll out this company and tackle the paper industry, that's the vision.'
 Order our bamboo toilet paper.

 Since: 2020